ZacharyGodfrey/personal-site/src/pages/index.md

 ## Hey!
 I'm Zach.

+I'm a *Senior Software Engineer*, *husband and father*, and competitive *axe thrower*.

+## Work

-I'm a *Senior Software Engineer* with over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
+I have over a decade of experience building and maintaining web applications in a variety of languages and tech stacks.
 I'm currently working at [The Knot](https://theknot.com).

 ## Links